gggabikr/gggabikr/README.md

 I am Jason Lee !

-A Korean guy currently living in Vancouver Canada!
+A Korean guy currently living in Vancouver, Canada!

-Fisrt day of studying programming was Oct 2020.
+The first day of studying programming was Oct 2020.

-As I have different job, I am a part-time student of it.
+As I have a different job, I am a part-time programming student.
-Might be slow, but never stop👨‍💻✍✊
+I might be slow, but never stop👨‍💻✍✊
 <br><br><br>
 ### "The only difference between dreams and achievements is hard work" - Chris Bollwage